 Other waste items being dumped included used motor oil, used antifreeze, brake cleaners, parts washer solvents and other products.
 The improper disposal of these waste products adversely affected our surface waters, recreational waters and drinking water supply.

-Creation of the Waste Management Audit Program
+Creation of the Waste Management Assessment Program

 Recognizing the potential health effects of a contaminated drinking water supply, the health district worked with the water district, County and City code enforcement agencies, waste reclamation facilities, Nevada Department of Environmental Protection and the Bureau of Land Management to find a solution.